What is a MCX RF Connector?

 A

-QIn what kinds of situations are they mainly used?
+QIn what situations are MCX RF connectors mainly used?

 A